Cat had kittens outside and you’re not sure what to do?

 Why do cats hide their kittens?

-Cats hide their kittens for the obvious reason: safety and security.
+Cats hide their kittens for two obvious reasons: safety and security.
 Outside, kittens face countless dangers, from predators to rough weather and even well-meaning humans.

 Where do cats hide their kittens inside?